 Canine Touch (CT)

-I have recently qualified as a Canine Touch Practitioner (May 2020) and having worked on a whole range of dogs from young crossbreeds to full pedigrees, from assistance dogs, gun dogs, rescue dogs through to agility dogs and the family pet I have gained a wide portfolio and a significant insight into anatomy and physiology and zoonosis since I started to study the modality in July 2017.
+I have qualified as a Canine Touch Practitioner (May 2020) and having worked on a whole range of dogs from young crossbreeds to full pedigrees, from assistance dogs, gun dogs, rescue dogs through to agility dogs and the family pet I have gained a wide portfolio and a significant insight into anatomy and physiology and zoonosis since I started to study the modality in July 2017.
 I have also attended a Canine Conditioning Academy Foundation Course which looks at canine training techniques to develop a strong and powerful core, improve posture, increase flexibility, coordination and balance that are so important for correct movement and the reduction of injury and goes hand in hand with Canine Touch.